DmxLarchey/Kruskal-Veldman/README.md

 between trees in `wft X'` and trees in `wft X`.
 Which concludes the proof sketch.

 Some key properties are not discussed in the above sketch:
-- to be able to build the new sequence `R'₀/X'₀,...,R'ₚ/X'ₚ`, the type `A` needs to be equipped with some structure allowing eg. to nest (trees of) itself from within, a bit like universes in set theory.
-Of course, this won't be possible for an arbitrary type.
-In \[1\], the choice is made for `A` to be `nat`, which is the natural choice for intuitionistic set theory, which also limits the main result to `nat`.
-But here, we first embed an arbitrary type `A` into a richer type `universe A` (in [universe.v](theories/universe/universe.v)), that has the necessary structure for the proof (in [veldman_universe.v](theories/universe/veldman_universe.v)).
+1. to be able to build the new sequence `R'₀/X'₀,...,R'ₚ/X'ₚ`, the type `A` needs to be equipped with some structure allowing eg. to nest (trees of) itself from within, a bit like universes in set theory.
+Of course, this won't be possible for an arbitrary type:
+    - in \[1\], the choice is made for `A` to be `nat`, which is the natural choice for intuitionistic set theory, but this also limits the main result to `nat`, or at types that must be first embedded into `nat`;
+    - we proceed otherwise: we first embed an arbitrary type `A` into a richer type `universe A` (in [universe.v](theories/universe/universe.v)), that has the necessary structure for the proof (in [veldman_universe.v](theories/universe/veldman_universe.v));
-  Then at the end of the proof (in [`veldman_theorem.v](theories/universe/veldman_theorem.v)), we project the result for `universe A` back to the arbitrary type `A` by a simple morphism;
+    - then at the end of the proof (in [`veldman_theorem.v](theories/universe/veldman_theorem.v)), we project the result for `universe A` back to the arbitrary type `A` by a simple morphism;
-- the lexicographic induction needs extra information about the proof of `afs Xₙ Rₙ` to be able to make a case distinction when `Rₙ` is a full relation on `Xₙ`.
+2. the lexicographic induction needs extra information about the proof of `afs Xₙ Rₙ` to be able to make a case distinction when `Rₙ` is a full relation on `Xₙ`.
 In \[1\], stumps are used but here we circumvent this using the new notion of _well-foundness up to a projection_;
-- the construction of quasi-morphism is somewhat natural but not trivial at all and its properties can be difficult to establish, depending on which framework is used to implement it.
+3. the construction of quasi-morphism is somewhat natural but not trivial at all and its properties can be difficult to establish, depending on which framework is used to implement it.